-Determine your actual tax rate
+STEP 1: Determine your total tax rate

-Your marginal tax rate on investment incomeC
+Your total tax rate on ordinary investment income

-Tax Rate (Net)†**
+Total Tax Rate

-Top Tax Rate
+Total Tax Rate

 Manage concentrated stock positions

-See how diversifying can be a better option than a taxable sale of stock.
+See how diversifying your portfolio on a tax-deferred basis can be a better option than a taxable sale of stock.Calculate

-the Tax Impact on Your Portfolio
+the Impact on Your Portfolio Value

 For more individualized information, you should consult your tax advisor or investment professional.
 You bear sole responsibility for any decisions you make based on the output of this calculator.
 The calculator makes certain assumptions that may not apply to you.
-The calculator has many inherent limitations and individual results may vary.
+The calculator has many inherent limitations, and individual results may vary.